-This is my family's favorite sauce, loaded with tender beef, savory mushrooms, and a luscious, robust sauce that perfectly marries everything together.
+This is my family’s favorite hearty mushroom bolognese sauce, loaded with tender beef, savory mushrooms, and a luscious, robust sauce that perfectly marries everything together.
 As with most things that get better with age, this simple and rich bolognese just needs a little patience and time to develop its beautiful, succulent flavor, and it is worth every second, I promise!

 Why Grass-Fed Beef vs. Conventional

 Let’s first talk about why I prefer grass-fed beef over grass-finished and conventional beef.
 In their natural habitat, cows eat grass and small amounts of grain when the grass is seeding .
 This provides the cow all the nutrients it needs to healthy, and we want to eat healthy animals.
 When cow are fed a lot of grain, like in conventional beef, the food source is not the natural source of food for the cows and it lacks the nutrients the cow needs to stay healthy, thus creating a less nutritious beef.

 Additionally, because grass-fed cows are eating what they are supposed to be eating, the beef they produce is the most nutrient dense and has the omega-3’s that are supposed to naturally be in the beef.
 Due to the lack of nutrients in industrial beef, it does not contain the omega-3’s thus creating a nutrient deficient beef.